 “Having a customer like Sportsman Boats, with the forward-looking vision to strive for a connected boat to enhance the boater’s experience, is key in our desire to get more people into boating,” said Dometic Marine President Eric Fetchko.

 To learn more about the full line up of Sportsman center console boats for family minded fishermen, visit www.sportsmanboatsmfg.com

 To learn more about Dometic Digital Switching technology, visit here.

-Dometic is a global market leader in branded solutions for mobile living in the areas of Food & Beverage, Climate, Power & Control, Safety & Security and Hygiene & Sanitation.
+Dometic is a global market leader in branded solutions for mobile living in the areas of Food & Beverage, Climate, Power & Control and Other Applications.
 Dometic operates in the Americas, EMEA and Asia Pacific, providing products for use in recreational vehicles, trucks and premium cars, pleasure and workboats, and for a variety of other uses.
 Our motivation is to create smart and reliable products with outstanding design.
 We sell our products in approximately 100 countries and we have a global distribution and dealer network in place to ensure after sales service.
-Dometic employs approximately 7,200 people worldwide, had net sales of more than SEK 18.5 billion (USD 2.0 billion) in 2019, with its headquarters in Stockholm, Sweden.
+Dometic employs approximately 6,500 people worldwide, with net sales of more than SEK 16.2 billion (USD 1.8 billion) in 2020 and has its headquarters in Stockholm, Sweden.